asherikov/ariles/README.md

-This is a proxy catkin package for Ariles serialization/configuration library, see https://github.com/asherikov/ariles for more information.
+This is a proxy ROS1/ROS2 package for Ariles serialization/configuration library, see <https://github.com/asherikov/ariles> for more information.

 Available data formats:
 - yaml